January 26th † 9:00AM

 DISMISSAL

 Go in peace.
-You are the body of Christ in the world!
+You are God’s resilient community!
 Thanks be to God!

 Thank you to those who helped with worship today…